cableguy99/docs/docs/general/faq.md

 You can find the info about our Mainnet or Testnet on our [Networks](https://docs.tao.network/general/networks/) page.

-Also, you can find out more detailed information about how to use different wallet types to connect to Tao Mainnet on [Connect your wallet](https://docs.tao.network/get-started/wallet/)
+Also, you can find out more detailed information about how to use different wallet types to connect to the Tao Mainnet on [Connect your wallet](https://docs.tao.network/get-started/wallet/)

 #### Where can I buy TAO? (exchanges)"
 You can currently purchase TAO on Alt.Market and QTrade.io.